aref-daei/ziro.ai/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Non-Commercial Academic License 1.0.
+You are free to use, modify, and distribute this software for non-commercial, academic, and research purposes, but you must provide explicit attribution to the original author.
+All commercial use is strictly prohibited without written permission.
+See the [LICENSE](LICENSE) file for details.